ifm/ifm3d/doc/sphinx/content/installation_instructions/install_from_source_linux.md

   </tr>
 </table>

-ifm3d v0.93.0 and above provides a build flag ```-DBUILD_IN_DEPS=ON``` which download, build and install required dependencies with ifm3d.

 ### Building From Source
 Start with cloning the code from the ifm3d github repository {{ '[here]({})'.format(ifm3d_gh_url) }}.

 ⚠ The code on the branch {{ ifm3d_main_branch }} is updated nightly and contains the latest changes to the library.
 It is typically a work in progress.
 ⚠ We recommend using tagged versions for your builds, to ensure consistency between builds.
 The latest tagged version can be found {{ '[here]({})'.format(ifm3d_latest_tag_url) }}.

 #### The default build